adelevoye/adelevoye.github.io/_teaching/2019-fall-teaching-1.md

 location: "New Haven, CT"
 ---

-PLSC 500, TA for 'Foundations of Statistical Inference' (Fall 2019): first class in the quantitative sequence for first year graduate students
+TA for 'Foundations of Statistical Inference' (Fall 2019), first class in the quantitative sequence for first year graduate students \\
-(Instructor: Peter Aronow)
+Instructor: Peter Aronow